 How long do Labs stay in heat?

-Although there is no exact number of days, a labrador stays in the heat for 3-4 weeks approximately.
+Although there is no exact number of days, a Labrador usually stays in the heat for 3-4 weeks approximately.
 This includes the Proestrus and Estrus stages and the number of days for each individual stage differs among the dogs.

 Symptoms of a Labrador in heat

-Although the symptoms are not clear and obvious, a lab in heat will exhibit some symptoms during its heat period that can be detected.
+Although the symptoms are not clear and obvious, a Lab in heat will exhibit some symptoms during its heat period that can be detected.
+These are the symptoms you can notice during your Labrador retriever heat cycle.

 1. Enlarged Vulva: This is one of the visible signs that your Labrador is in heat.
 The vulva looks swollen and puffy and you can understand this with a normal observation.